-- A laptop (or equivalent hybrid); - At least 12" (30 cm) screen size; - Wireless Connectivity using 802.11n (or higher) - 6-8 hour battery life from one charge (minimum) - Preferably light and robust - A protective carrying case - Operating System - Most compatible: Windows 10 or Windows 8.1 this is the system the College network uses. - Other operating systems that have the appropriate wireless connectivity are supported, e.g. Mac OS and Android - Must support software requirements below - Up-to-date Antivirus Software - Microsoft Office 2013 / 2016: The ability to install and run the Microsoft Office Suite (free for BDSC students with the Student Advantage). - Optional: Selected Adobe Software, if appropriate for courses chosen by the student, e.g. Design courses may require Adobe Photoshop - Higher specification machines may be required for Year 10 Digital Technology, Year 10 Digital Art, and Level 1-3 Design or Digital Technology classes, so consider the expected lifetime/usefulness of the device.
+- A laptop (or equivalent hybrid); - At least 12" (30 cm) screen size; - Wireless Connectivity using 802.11n (or higher) - 6-8 hour battery life from one charge (minimum) - Preferably light and robust - A protective carrying case - Operating System - Most compatible: Windows 10 this is the system the College network uses. - Other operating systems that have the appropriate wireless connectivity are supported, e.g. Mac OS - Must support software requirements below - Up-to-date Antivirus Software - Microsoft Office Pro Plus: The ability to install and run the Microsoft Office Suite (free for BDSC students with the Student Advantage). - Optional: Selected Adobe Software, if appropriate for courses chosen by the student, e.g. Design courses may require Adobe Photoshop - Higher specification machines may be required for Year 10 Digital Technology, Year 10 Digital Art, and Level 1-3 Design or Digital Technology classes, so consider the expected lifetime/usefulness of the device.